Lightnet/minimal_module_js/README.md

 # Status:
 - unstable
-- reworking server side forum and auth.
+- work in progress auths, groups and permissions.

 # Information:
   Work in progress.
 Using minimal packages in style vanilla js.